theproductiveprogrammer/toodle-o/README.md

 	* web-version :later:
 ```

+## Setup

+You can provide a `toodle-o.list` file which contains, one on each line, a list of `todo` files scattered across various directories.

+If no such file is found, we default to `todo.txt`.

 ## Usage

 Let’s link our `toodle-o` command-line script to the short form `tt` for easy typing in the examples below.
 To add a new Todo, start with a `+`: